Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Yarn.md

 ## Alluxio YARN integration

-> YARN is not well-suited for long-running applications such as Alluxio.
-We recommend following [these instructions](#Standalone.html) for running Alluxio alongside YARN instead of as an application within YARN.

 This section goes over how to run Alluxio servers (master and workers) on a Yarn cluster.